-\paragraph{Component 2: Learning Causal Invariant Feature} To learn the invariant causal feature $C$, we aim to identify the distribution $p(c~|~r)$.
-This process involves aligning representations from different environments while maximizing entropy and prevent collapsed representations~\citep{von2021self}.
+\paragraph{Component 2: Learning Causal Representation} To learn the invariant causal feature $C$, we aim to identify the distribution $p(c~|~r)$.
+This process involves aligning representations from different environments while maximizing entropy and preventing collapsed representations~\citep{von2021self}.
 The loss function is constructed based on Theorem~\ref{theorem:identify-c},

 where $x$ is sampled from $p(x)$ and used to calculate $r_0, r_1$.
 The first term enforces invariance across environments.
 The entropy terms maximize the diversity in representations, reducing the risk of collapse.